-To date, the majority of antibacterial drug discovery programs have focused on very specific aspects of resistance, or just a single pathogen.
-LifeArc is collaborating with Canada’s Centre for Drug Research and Development (CDRD) and the Defence Science and Technology Laboratory (dstl) at Porton Down, to explore features that are common across a number of pathogens.
+Since 2017, we have been collaborating with Canada’s Centre for Drug Research and Development (CDRD) and the UK’s Defence Science and Technology Laboratory (Dstl) to explore features that are common across a number of pathogens.

 By taking a more holistic approach, the partnership with CDRD and Dstl is looking at commonality across pathogens to identify which genes or “targets” express proteins that lead to the production of multi-drug resistant bacteria and are therefore the most promising from a biophysical and drug discovery-based perspective.

 Identify and validate new findings